prankard/super-metroid-zero-percent/readme.md

-# Super Metroid Dropoff
+# Super Metroid Zero Percent

-Title in progress.

 A rom hack where you run the Super Metroid Game starting with full items/health/ammo and have to return everything on the planet zebes.